Local Area & Activities

 - Late-season foraging on autumn-flowering species.

-- A quieter time at the hotel — ideal for guests seeking true solitude.
+- A quieter time at the hotel, ideal for guests seeking peace.

 Winter (June – August)

-- Overwintering guests hunker down in insulated rooms.
+- Wintering guests hunker down in insulated rooms.

 - Fewer guests, more space.
-Perfect for the contemplative insect.
+Perfect for the thoughtful insect.

 Local Community